West will stand up to 'dictatorship' - ExBulletin

 West will stand up to ‘dictatorship’

+Global aggressors ‘are emboldened in a way we havent seen since the Cold War,’ British Foreign Secretary Liz Truss says in a speech in Australia

-Britain on Friday warned Russian President Vladimir Putin and Chinese President Xi Jinping that its allies would stand together to fight for democracy against dictatorships that it said were more emboldened than at any time since the Cold War.
+SYDNEY, Australia Britain on Friday, January 21, warned Russian President Vladimir Putin and Chinese President Xi Jinping that its allies would stand together to fight for democracy against dictatorships that it said were more emboldened than at any time since the Cold War.

 Sources